 Owning a Google MyBusiness page can be a great way to get your business listed multiple times on Google.
 It is an essential asset for any local business owner, but sometimes it can get confusing.

-Some people pay marketing agencies a lot of money to get their listings to the top.
-What they don’t know is that companies often times can’t do much for a listing other than using unorthodox techniques which can lead to future problems, like hard suspension (which means you’ll lose everything, including photos and reviews).
+Some people pay marketing agencies a lot of money to get their local business listings to the top of search results.
+What they don’t realize is that these companies often use unorthodox techniques, which can lead to issues like a hard suspension, causing you to lose everything, including your photos and reviews.

 - Listing Information Dos & Don’ts